crypt0rr/kb/content/tools/hash-cracking/crunch/index.md

 ## Examples

+### Create list with specific word followed by specific placeholder

 ```plain
 $ crunch 10 10 -t Welkom%%%%
 Crunch will now generate the following amount of data: 110000 bytes